lingui/js-lingui/docs/tutorials/react.rst

 ===================

 Our work here is done and we can start working with message catalogs.
-First, we need to extract all messages from source code. jsLingui_ has handy CLI for this task, so let's pause here and go to `CLI tutorial <./cli>`_ to add locales, extract messages and compile translated message catalogs.
+First, we need to extract all messages from the source code. jsLingui_ has a handy CLI for this task, so let's pause here and go to `CLI tutorial <./cli>`_ to add locales, extract messages and compile translated message catalogs.